zeeraktalat/zeeraktalat.github.io/workshops.md

 An organizer's academic history (i.e., where they got their degrees or where they have held positions) is less relevant information.

+#### Invited Speakers

+Please, for the love of God, provide short bios of the invited speakers.
+This allows the reviewing committee to evaluate whether the invited speakers indeed are a good match or not. _This is actually important_.

+#### Accuracy of information

+Provide accurate information.
+This should go without saying, but give the number of submissions that were received in previous years (this is an evaluation criteria but the evaluators are the community).
+Tell us how many people were physically in the room (this is *not* an evaluation criteria, but it is important to allocate appropriately sized rooms for workshops).

+Workshops are not a popularity contest.
+Workshops focusing on genuinely far-from-the-norm topics are evaluated equally with other workshops, whether 5 or 50 submissions were received.
+But if you have a workshop on a topic that sees a steady decrease in submissions, or have a workshop that focuses on a popular topic but very few submissions, then I would personally count that against the workshop (I.e., do some work to address this for instance by expanding the scope or having a particular theme of the workshop).
+But please provide accurate information, without which there is no basis for evaluation and no basis always provides room for negative evaluation.

 #### Unsettled Topics

 Some years, there are not a lot of spaces for workshops and it is the smallest things that make the difference.
 So for that reason, I would recommend *not* describing things that are not settled.
 For instance, if you are planning a shared task, but do not have a chair to organise the shared task, it would be better simply not to list it.
 The exception to this rule are speakers and panels: Do note who you have reached out to, whether they have responded or not.